aisingapore/PeekingDuck/docs/source/introduction/introduction.md

 |<img src="https://raw.githubusercontent.com/aimakerspace/PeekingDuck/dev/images/readme/group_size_check_2.gif" width="100%">|<img src="https://raw.githubusercontent.com/aimakerspace/PeekingDuck/dev/images/readme/object_counting.gif" width="100%"> |
 | | |

 We're constantly developing new nodes to increase PeekingDuck's capabilities.
 You've gotten a taste of some of our commonly used nodes in the previous demos, but PeekingDuck can do a lot more.
-To see what other nodes available, check out the our API Reference.
+To see what other nodes available, check out our API Reference.

 ## Acknowledgements